morvencao/kube-sidecar-injector/medium-article.md

-# A dive into Kunernetes MutatingAdmissionWebhook
+# Diving into Kubernetes MutatingAdmissionWebhook

-[Admission controllers](https://kubernetes.io/docs/admin/admission-controllers/) are powerful tools for restricting resources prior to persistence by intercepting requests to `kube-apiserver`.
-But they are not flexible enough for they need to be compiled to binary into `kube-apiserver`.
-From Kubernetes 1.7, [Initializers](https://v1-8.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#initializers) and [External Admission Webhooks](https://v1-8.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) are introduced to address this limitation.
-To Kubernetes 1.9, `Initializers` stays in alpha phase while `External Admission Webhooks` have been promoted to beta and split into [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) and [ValidatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19).
+[Admission controllers](https://kubernetes.io/docs/admin/admission-controllers/) are powerful tools for intercepting requests to the Kubernetes API server prior to persistence of the object.
+However, they are not very flexible due to the requirement that they are compiled into binary into `kube-apiserver` and configured by the cluster administrator.
+Starting in Kubernetes 1.7, [Initializers](https://v1-8.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#initializers) and [External Admission Webhooks](https://v1-8.docs.kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) are introduced to address this limitation.
+In Kubernetes 1.9, `Initializers` stays in alpha phase while `External Admission Webhooks` have been promoted to beta and split into [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) and [ValidatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19).

-`MutatingAdmissionWebhook` together with `ValidatingAdmissionWebhook` are special kind of `admission controllers` which process the mutating and validating on request matching the rules defined in [MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.9/#mutatingwebhookconfiguration-v1beta1-admissionregistration)(explained below).
+`MutatingAdmissionWebhook` together with `ValidatingAdmissionWebhook` are a special kind of `admission controllers` which process mutating and validating on requests matching the rules defined in [MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.9/#mutatingwebhookconfiguration-v1beta1-admissionregistration)(explained below).

 In this article, we'll dive into the details of `MutatingAdmissionWebhook` and write a working webhook admission server step by step.

+## Benefit of `Webhooks`

+`Webhooks` allow Kubernetes cluster-admin to create additional mutating and validating admission plugins to the admission chain of `apiserver` without recompiling them.
+This provides end-developer with the freedom and flexibility to customize admission logic on multiple actions("CREATA", "UPDATE", "DELETE"...) on any resource.
+The possible applications are vast.
+Some common use cases includes:
+- Mutating resources before creating them.
+[Istio](https://github.com/istio), a representative example, injecting [Envoy](https://github.com/envoyproxy/envoy) sidecar container to target pods to implement traffic management and policy enforcement.
+- Automated provisioning of `StorageClass`.
+Observes creation of `PersistentVolumeClaim` objects and automatically adds storage class to them based on predefined policy.
+Users that do not need to care about `StorageClass` creating.
+- Validating complex custom resource.
+Make sure custom resource can only be created after its definition and all dependencies created and available.
+- Restricting namespace.
+On multi-tenant systems, avoid resources created in reserved namespaces.

+Besides the user-cases listed above, many more aplications can be created based on the power of `webhooks`.

 ## `Webhooks` vs `Initializers`

-Based on voices from community and use cases in alpha phase of both `External Admission Webhooks` and `Initializers`, k8s community decides to push webhooks to beta and split it into `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook`.
-And `MutatingAdmissionWebhook` inherits and extends features old to support mutation.
-These updates make webhooks consistent with other admission controllers and enforces `mutate-before-validate`. `Initializers` can also implement dynamic admission control by modifying Kubernetes resources before they are actually created.
+Based on feedback from the community and use cases in alpha phase of both `External Admission Webhooks` and `Initializers`, the Kubernetes community decided to promote webhooks to beta and split it into `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook`.
+These updates make webhooks consistent with other admission controllers and enforce `mutate-before-validate`. `Initializers` can also implement dynamic admission control by modifying Kubernetes resources before they are actually created.
+If you're unfamiliar with `Initializers`, please refer to the acrtcle: https://medium.com/ibm-cloud/kubernetes-initializers-deep-dive-and-tutorial-3bc416e4e13e.

 So what's the difference between `Webhooks` and `Initializers`?

-- `Webhooks` can be applied on more actions, including 'mutate' or 'admit' on resoures 'CREATE' 'UPDATE' and 'DELETE', whereas `Initializers` can't 'admit' resources 'DELETE' request.
+- `Webhooks` can be applied on more actions, including 'mutate' or 'admit' on resoures 'CREATE' 'UPDATE' and 'DELETE', whereas `Initializers` can't 'admit' resources for 'DELETE' requests.
-- `Webhooks` are not allowed to query resources before created, while `Initializers` are capable to watch the uninitialized reources by the query parameter `?includeUninitialized=true`, which make resources creating progress transparent.
+- `Webhooks` are not allowed to query resources before created, while `Initializers` are capable of watching the uninitialized resources by the query parameter `?includeUninitialized=true`, which makes resources creating progress transparent.
-- Since the `Initializers` persist the 'pre-create' states to `ETCD`, higher latency and increased `ETCD` burden will be introduced accordingly, especially when `apiserver` upgrades or fails.
+- Since the `Initializers` persist the 'pre-create' states to `etcd`, higher latency and increased `etcd` burden will be introduced accordingly, especially when `apiserver` upgrades or fails. `Webhooks`, however, consume less memory and computing resources.
-- More robust on failures `Webhooks` than `Initializers`.
-Failure policy can be configured in `Webhooks` configuraton to avoid hanging in resources creating.
+- More robustness on failures for `Webhooks` than `Initializers`.
+Failure policy can be configured in `Webhooks` configuraton to avoid hanging onto resources that are created.
 Buggy `Initializers`, on the other hand, may block all matched resources creating.

-Promotion of `Webhooks` to beta maybe a signal that more support for it in the future, but that depends.
-If stable behavior is preferred, suggest you to choose `Webhooks`.
+Besides the difference listed above, `Initializer` is stuck in some open issues with long expected development time including quota replenishment bug.
+Promotion of `Webhooks` to beta may be a signal that more support for it in the future, but that depends.
+If stable behavior is preferred, suggest you choose `Webhooks`.

 ## How MutatingAdmissionWebhook works

-`MutatingAdmissionWebhook` intercepts requests matching the rules in `MutatingWebhookConfiguration` before presisted into [ETCD](https://github.com/coreos/etcd). `MutatingAdmissionWebhook` executes the mutating by sending admission requests to webhook server.
-Webhook server is just plain http server that adhere to [API](https://github.com/kubernetes/kubernetes/blob/v1.9.0/pkg/apis/admission/types.go), so the possible applications are vast.
+`MutatingAdmissionWebhook` intercepts requests matching the rules defined in `MutatingWebhookConfiguration` before presisting into [etcd](https://github.com/coreos/etcd). `MutatingAdmissionWebhook` executes the mutation by sending admission requests to webhook server.
+Webhook server is just plain http server that adhere to the [API](https://github.com/kubernetes/kubernetes/blob/v1.9.0/pkg/apis/admission/types.go).

 The following diagram describes how `MutatingAdmissionWebhook` works in details: